SyncfusionExamples/winforms-spreadsheet-getting-started/README.md

 # winforms-spreadsheet-getting-started
-This example describes how to get started with winforms spreadsheet
+This example describes how to get started with winforms spreadsheet.